 We own 43 containerships, ranging from 2,207 to 11,040 TEU, with a total capacity of 245,280 TEU and an average age, weighted by TEU capacity, of 13.7 years as of December 31, 2020.
-Of the vessels in our fleet, 25 ships, accounting for over 75% of our fleet capacity, are wide-beam Post-Panamax, of which nine are "Eco" fuel-efficient and new-design wide-beam.
+Of the vessels in our fleet, 25 ships, accounting for over 75% of our existing fleet capacity, are wide-beam Post-Panamax, of which nine are "Eco" fuel-efficient and new-design wide-beam.
 Wide beam allows ships to carry more cargo, which, together with fuel efficiency, gives lower costs and emissions per container carried.
+In February 2021, we contracted to purchase seven additional Post-Panamax ships, of 6,000 TEU each, which are scheduled for phased delivery during the second and third quarters of 2021.
+With these additions, our fleet will comprise 50 vessels with a total capacity of 287,336 TEU.

-As of January 20, 2021, all of our ships were chartered out on time charters.
-Adjusted to include all charters agreed, up to January 15, 2021, the average remaining term of our charters at September 30, 2020, to the mid-point of redelivery, including options under our control, was 2.4 years on a TEU-weighted basis.
-Contracted revenue on the same basis was \$710.0 million.
-Contracted revenue was \$786.7 million, including options under charterers' control and with latest redelivery date, representing a weighted average remaining term of 2.7 years.
-Between July 2020 and the date of this prospectus, we entered into 19 new charters in a firming market and rate environment.
+As of March 29, 2021, all of our ships were chartered out on time charters.
+Adjusted to include all charters agreed, up to March 29, 2021, including those for the seven ships we have contracted to purchase, the average remaining term of our charters at December 31, 2020, to the mid-point of redelivery, including options under our control, was 2.6 years on a TEU-weighted basis.
+Contracted revenue on the same basis was \$967.8 million.
+Contracted revenue was \$1,129.5 million, including options under charterers' control and with latest redelivery date, representing a weighted average remaining term of 3.2 years.
+Between July 2020 and the date of this prospectus, we entered into 25 new charters in a firming market and rate environment.
 For additional information on our fleet, please see "Our Fleet" below.